wintechis/blast/samples/README.md

 # Samples

 This folder contains different examples demonstrating the BLAST core functionalities.
-These are very simple programs, for more complex use cases, see folder [useCases](./useCases).
+These are very simple programs, for more complex use cases, see [useCases folder](./useCases).
 Each sample is described below.

   - [events.xml](#eventsxml)
   - [gamble.xml](#gamblexml)